tinh-tinh/docs/docs/application/middlewares/cookie.md

 A cookie is a small piece of data a server sends to a user's web browser.

-Function support cookie in Ctx Handler.
+Functions supporting cookies are available in the Ctx Handler.

 ## Cookies

-`Cookies(key string)` is use to get cookie by key from ctx.
+`Cookies(key string)` is used to get a cookie by key from ctx.

 ```go
 ctrl.Get("", func (ctx core.Ctx) error {